IMS-Bio2Core-Facility/BIC086/README.rst

    xargs -n1 curl -sL |
    tar xzf -

-After querying the github api to ge the most recent release information, we grep for the desired URL, split the line and extract the field, trim superfluous characters,
+After querying the github api to get the most recent release information, we grep for the desired URL, split the line and extract the field, trim superfluous characters,